danielpaulus/quicktime_video_hack/docker/README.md

 # Dockerfiles

 Here you can see how to get everything running easily.
-I included a Dockerfile for debugging on Debian:
-- `docker build . -t qvh:v0.2` to build a docker image using the Dockerfile and tag it as qvh:v0.2
+I have created separate Dockerfiles for building and for running.

+### For building qvh use the Dockerfile in /build like so:

+#### 1. Build Image:

+- `docker build -f build/Dockerfile.debian -t "qvhbuild:$(git branch --show-current)" --build-arg GIT_BRANCH=$(git branch --show-current) .`

+#### 2. Get shell in container

+- `docker run -it qvhbuild:$(git branch --show-current) bash`

+### For running qvh use the Dockerfile like so:

+#### 1. Build Image for Running:

+- `docker build -f Dockerfile.debian -t "qvhrun:$(git branch --show-current)" .`

+#### 2. Get shell in container

+- mount your host usb devices into the container and get a shell with the following command:
-- `docker run --privileged -v /dev/bus/usb:/dev/bus/usb -it qvh:v0.2 bash` to get a bash session and mount all usb devices inside the container
+- `docker run --privileged -v /dev/bus/usb:/dev/bus/usb -it qvhrun:$(git branch --show-current) bash`
-- use the `/bin/linux/qvh` binary.
+- use the `/bin/linux/qvh` binary to execute qvh